Mallrats: Extended cut

 As explained by Kevin Smith in the introduction, most of the scenes were reworked because of the test audience's negative reaction.
-Some of the dialogue had been re-dubbed in the theatrical release, but is restored in this version.
-(For example, the man who runs up to and is subsequently punched by T.S. outside the mall near the end originally asked if he had seen T.S. on CNN, whereas in the theatrical cut, he asks T.S. if he was the one who broke up with Brandi Svenning.)
-Other extended scenes have notable jump cuts.
+Some of the dialogue had been re-dubbed in the theatrical release, but is restored in this version; extended scenes have notable jump cuts.

-The original DVD's deleted scenes reel also featured the first draft opening sequence (in script form); here, T.S. is competing on a collegiate game show produced by Mr. Svenning; he accidentally mispronounces an answer ("Bay of Bisquake" instead of Bay of Biscay); his team loses, and in the confusion, T.S. accidentally damages a camera, and he must now pay Mr. Svenning for the damages.
-Brandi then breaks up with him, and a man on a bus mistakenly thinks that T.S. will kill him after seeing him in a news report.
-Several alternate openings, with different voiceover spiels from Brodie (including one which has him recounting the events up to him nearly getting assaulted by Hamilton on the Truth or Date stage) were also seen in that reel.

 Soundtrack

 The soundtrack album was released in October 1995.
 It features mainly alternative rock from the 90s along with dialogue from the film.
 The ordering of the songs on the soundtrack album is not the order they appear as in the film.
 For example, Squirtgun's "Social" opens the film, while Weezer's "Susanne" ends the film, with Wax's "Mallrats" playing over the end credits.
 The song "Boogie Shoes" by KC and the Sunshine Band makes an appearance, when Brodie and T.S. drive to the flea market.
 However, it was excluded from the soundtrack album.
 A music video for The Goops' version of "Build Me Up Buttercup" was directed by Smith and featured both Smith and Mewes.